ramrom/rams_dot_files/cheatsheets/tech_standards_info.md

     - uses 3-way handshake to establish connection: SYN -> SYN ACK -> ACK
 - Nagle's algorithm - reduce # of packets sent over the network, for efficiency since
     - each packet has overhead from a headers: 20bytes for TCP header + 20 bytes IP header
-    - is an outstanding packet w/o an ack exists, sender should buffer data until a full TCP packet can be sent
+    - if an outstanding packet w/o an ACK exists, sender should buffer data until a full TCP packet can be sent
     - common issue was telnet session, keyboard press is 1 byte, which sends a 41byte packet, very inefficient
     - `TCP_NODELAY` is a option to disable nagle's algo
 - is a streaming protocol, means a sender is adding a stream of bytes constantly
     - this stream gets buffered and sent in diff packets, receiver doesn't know how many times the sender add bytes to the buffer
     - it's up to higher layers to add "message" semantics, versus UDP is a datagram protocol and reciever sees the whole message
+- max size of a packet is 64K
 ### UDP
 - conectionless - no handshakes to establish a connection
     - being connectionless it can broadcast/multicast